Robinthatdoesnotsuck/NotesForEverything/C++_o3o/GeneralC++/C++Primer.md

 ## References

-+ It is just that, a reference to a variable that aleady exists.
-To declare a variable reference you must use the type sufix of **&**
++ It is just that, a reference to a variable that already exists.
+To declare a variable reference you must use the type suffix of **&**
   + Example

   + ```C++